A few weeks ago Ilias Alexopoulos presented part of his PhD work on IoT performance Estimation.

 Applications

-This platform can be used very effectively for the following
+This platform can be used very effectively for the following applications.

-Embedded Tile System for Hydrophone Processing with Chassis
+Embedded System for Hydrophone Processing with Chassis

 3D Printers

-capable 3D printer or even a 3D printer in combination with a lathe.
-Again the
+Having a platform that can handle more motors can create a more capable 3D printer or even a 3D printer in combination with a lathe.
+Again the high-level functions can run on the controller while the FPGA keeps track of the precision in time.

-Small Video
+Small Video Applications

 Edge Processing